 Solutions to Combat the Fear of Raising Price

-Most business owners have concerns when they initiate a price increase, which is only natural and can be overcome.
+Most business owners have concerns when they initiate a price increase or change pricing strategy, which is only natural and can be overcome.
 The main concerns and solutions to overcoming the fear of raising your price include:

 1. "I will lose customers."